 On all of our trekking tours, we carry rescue oxygen for altitude sickness and first aid kits created by our medical staff for high altitude trekking; and on alternative trekking tours, we also have rescue horses.
-Every guide carries an emergency radio transmitters to be able to communicate wtih the home office or emergency services.
-If one of our clients gets ill, has altitude sickness, or gets hurt in an accident, we are prepared to take care of them and rescue them if needed.
+Every guide carries a satellite phone and emergency radio transmitters to be able to communicate with the home office or emergency services.
+If one of our clients gets ill, has altitude sickness, or gets hurt in an accident, we are prepared to take care of them and evacuate them if needed.

 It is important that all of our guides are informed before your trek or tour or at least at your briefing of any medical issues, allergies, or medicines you are taking in case of an emergency.

 - How to recognize and assist a client with altitude sickness